 1. Aged flagstone tiles

-If you’re wanting to create a rustic, French-inspired kitchen, then worn-in tiles like these will do the trick.
+If you’re wanting to create a rustic, French-inspired kitchen, then worn-in tiles like aged flagstone tiles will do the trick.
 Combine them with clean white cabinetry and a timber benchtop, and you’ve got a lovely country kitchen oasis that you simply won’t want to leave!

-If you love the rustic feel in your kitchen, then you’ll want to take a look at these 35 homely country kitchen designs and ideas.
+If you love the rustic feel in your kitchen, then you’ll want to take a look at these cosy country kitchen designs and ideas.

-If this tile doesn’t whisk you away to France, I don’t know what will.
-The natural limestone is reminiscent of a country abode, and it’ll add a ‘homely’ touch to any modern kitchen.
-And place a nice bottle of red on top of the countertop, and you’ve got the perfect kitchen for entertaining!
+Natural limestone tile such as Bordeaux French limestone will whisk you away to France!
+The natural limestone is reminiscent of a country abode, and it’ll add a cosy warm touch to any modern kitchen.
+Place a nice bottle of red on top of the countertop, and you’ve got the perfect kitchen for entertaining!

 You can’t go wrong with a glossy, warm natural tile.
-This kitchen design is particularly cool on top – it has white cabinets, a white benchtop, and grey accents throughout.
-But the slightly warm shaded tiles add a lovely touch!
+This kitchen design is full of warm tones from the pale timber and the sunlight flooding in from the backyard.
+And the slightly warm shaded tiles add a lovely touch!

 To keep up with the latest, I’ve put my top 50 modern kitchen designs which explore mid-century and modern country adaptations – just to name a few.